2020 US Open

 Project Overview

-IBM approached us at Antfood to help reimagine what the 2020 US Open would sound like.
+IBM approached us to help reimagine what the 2020 US Open would sound like.
 With an empty stadium this year, how can we bring a sense of normalcy?
 Our task was to analyze prior years' audio and imagine a way to leverage this rich dataset in a way that made sense for this new fan-less event.
-Working with teams in New York and Amsterdam, we dove into an R&D sprint to analyze the audio, video, and all the IBM/Watson’s data from past US Open matches.
+Working with teams in New York and Amsterdam, we dove into an R&D sprint to analyze the audio, video and all the IBM data from past Opens.

 Research & Prototyping

-Based on our analysis and observations we came away with a new understanding of the cadence and flow of tennis from a sonic perspective.
-Though highlights and big cheers were given, we discovered there was a more nuanced ebb and flow of a crowd that began even before the first serve.
-With this understanding, we used the IBM data and interface design to build a dynamic tool that we lovingly called "The Walla Machine".
+Based on our analysis and observations we came away with a new understanding of the sonic cadence of tennis.
+Aside from the big cheers and highlights, we discovered that there was a nuanced ebb and flow of crowd audio that began even before the first serve.
+With this in mind, we built a dynamic tool that we lovingly called "The Walla Machine."

 Building a System